shuffle2017/SimpleSale/README.md

 # SimpleSale
-A very very little beginner project in order to learn how to use swing
+A very very little beginner's project,just in order to learn how to use swing